 For low thyroid (hypothyroidism), it’s important to avoid anti-thyroid nutrients like excessive, uncooked cruciferous vegetables and soy foods.
 These foods block healthy thyroid activity.
 Reducing them can produce a great change, especially for men with fertility issues who have been on a “raw foods” diet or a vegetarian diet that relies heavily on soy.

-A formula like ThyroFem that contains zinc, iodine, selenium and the amino acid l-tyrosine, can encourage healthy thyroid function in men and women alike.
-This blend includes adaptogen herbs, Ashwagandha (Withania somnifera) and Rhodiola (Rhodiola rosea), which support the endocrine system.
+A formula like Thyromin that contains nutrients that can encourage healthy thyroid function in men and women alike.

 In addition, consider natural adrenal support.
 The thyroid and adrenal glands work together.
 A supplement that benefits one will benefit the other.
 A good choice is a blend like Adrenal Strength, which contains 100% whole food nutrients, medicinal mushrooms, and tonic herbs like Schisandra (Schisandra chinensis).

 High thyroid (hyperthyroidism) is harder to address naturally.
 However, herbs like Bugleweed (Ajuga virginicus) and Motherwort (Leonurus cardiaca) can calm thyroid storms and relax the heart.
 An immune balancing program may also help normalize thyroid antibody production.